Benito Natividad

-General Benito Natividad y Alejandrino (January 12, 1875 – December 1, 1964) was a military leader, a governor and a judge.
+Benito Natividad y Alejandrino (January 12, 1875 – December 1, 1964) was a military leader, a governor and a judge.
 His parents were Gervasia Alejandrino and Mamerto Natividad, Sr. a lawyer and the First Martyr of Nueva Ecija who was executed by the Spanish authorities on Sept.
 26, 1896 in San Isidro, Nueva Ecija.
 He fought in the Philippine Revolution against Spain and was exiled to Hong Kong with Aguinaldo and other revolutionaries in accordance with the Treaty of Biak Na Bato.
 He also fought in the Philippine–American War and was one of the last to surrender together with Gen. Manuel Tinio, after the capture of Aguinaldo.
 He was wounded twice in battle.

 Philippine Revolution

 Together with his brother Mamerto Jr., Benito joined the Katipunan to avenge their father's death.
 The Spaniards retaliated by burning their house and sugar mills at Jaen, Nueva Ecija.
 Thereafter, Benito and five of his brothers traveled to Binakayan, Cavite, where they were the house guests of Baldomero Aguinaldo.
 All six brothers fought in the Philippine rebellion against the Spanish authorities.
 In Pintong Bato, Imus, Cavite, Benito was first wounded in battle.